LLFourn/secp256kfun/schnorr_fun/README.md

 # SchnorrFun!

 Generate and verify Schnorr signatures on secp256k1.
+Uses [secp256kfun].

 Schnorr signatures were introduced (and patented until 2008) by their namesake in [Efficient Signature Generation by Smart Cards][1].
 This implementation is based on the [BIP-340] specification, but is flexible enough to be used as a general purpose Schnorr signature scheme.